-Paper previously presented at: Annual Meeting of the American Society of Neuroradiology and The Foundation of the ASNR Symposium, April 21-26, 2012; New York, New York http://dx.doi.org/10.3174/ajnr.A3277 with possible HD obtained between 1995 and 2011 at 3 academic medical centers located in the Southeastern, Southwestern, and Midwestern regions of the United States.
+Paper previously presented at: Annual Meeting of the American Society of Neuroradiology and The Foundation of the ASNR Symposium, April 21-26, 2012; New York, New York.

-Please address correspondence to Vance T, Lehman, MD, Department of Radiology, 200 First St SW, Rochester, MN 55905; e-mail: lehman.vance@mayo.edu
+Please address correspondence to Vance T, Lehman, MD, Department of Radiology, 200 First St SW, Rochester, MN 55905; e-mail: lehman.vance@mayo.edu http://dx.doi.org/10.3174/ajnr.A3277 hyperintensity, loss of cervical lordosis in the neutral position, and forward displacement of the dura with flexion MR imaging.